wicknguyen/EA-FinalProject/README.md

 #How to setting up application:
 ## Database
 - Databases:
     - "web": use for main application (store business data).
-[Please update DB info the application.properties file in the backend module]
+[Please update DB info in the backend module]
     - "rabbitMQ": use for notification service.
-[Please update DB info in the application.properties file in the RabbitMQ-Consumer module]
+[Please update DB info in the RabbitMQ-Consumer module]

 ## Start application:
 - Open and start the RabbitMQ-Producer application (ProducerApplication.java)